CapnOdin/PySong/README.md

 ## Command Line Parameters:
 - -l, --logo \<file>
-  - Used to specify logo to be used on the first page (cannot be used with -e)
+  - Used to specify logo to be used on the first page
 - -n, --name \<name>
   - The name/title for the songbook
 - -s, --style \<style>